-You don’t need to know how an amplifier works to enjoy the benefits of one in your car.
+You don’t need to know how an amplifier works to enjoy the benefits of one in your car or boat.

 Since we’ve gone over power, gain, crossover and subsonic filter in part one and two of our amplifier tutorial, we want to make sure your amplifier vocabulary is up-to-par so you can become experts, just like us!
 Other amplifier terminology includes: